mui/material-ui/docs/src/pages/components/tabs/tabs.md

 ## Hover tabs

-set active tab when hover on it and clear by setting the value to false.
+You can set the active tab when hovering on it.

 {{"demo": "pages/components/tabs/HoverTabs.js"}}